codewithalexsz/starrynift-chekin/README.md

 Now use these commands

-chmod +x Plume.sh && ./starry.sh
+chmod +x starry.sh && ./starry.sh